-- a) of whether he or she intends to appear at the hearing; - b) if he or she is to be legally represented, the name and address of his or her legal representative; and - c) brief particulars of any defence.
+- a) of whether they intend to appear at the hearing; - b) if they are to be legally represented, the name and address of their legal representative; and - c) brief particulars of any defence.

-11. If the Registered Person intends to deny the Charge then not less than 21 days before the date set for the hearing he or she shall serve upon the Case Presenter a notice which contains:
+11. If the Registered Person intends to deny the Charge then not less than 21 days before the date set for the hearing they shall serve upon the Case Presenter a notice which contains:

-- a) particulars of the defence; - b) a copy of any written statement or other document or plan that he or she intends to adduce in evidence at the hearing; and - c) the name of any witness whom he or she intends to call in person at the hearing, including any expert witness, and a summary of what that witness is expected to say.
+a) particulars of the defence;

+- b) a copy of any written statement or other document or plan that they intend to adduce in evidence at the hearing; and - c) the name of any witness whom they intend to call in person at the hearing, including any expert witness, and a summary of what that witness is expected to say.